 The deployment of inspectors is purposeful but flexible, and combines focused observations of particular lessons with more random sampling of the school at work.
 Observations might focus on a particular teacher for one of more lessons, on a particular learner or group of learners as they go through the school day or on different teachers teaching a particular area of the curriculum such as reading or mathematics.
 Particular teachers may be observed once or more or not at all.
 Any teacher who is observed will be given some feedback as soon as is practical after the observation.
-This feedback will focus on a few positive aspects of their teaching and offer some advice as to how the lesson could have been improved.
+This feedback will focus on the positive aspects of their teaching and explain the judgements made.